Chart Color Schemes

 Leichhardt displays a diverse mix of dwelling types, with ownership patterns similar to the broader region

-Leichhardt's dwelling structure, as per the latest Census, consisted of 39.3% houses and 60.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had 30.0% houses and 70.0% other dwellings.
-Home ownership in Leichhardt was at 25.1%, with the remaining dwellings either mortgaged (35.0%) or rented (39.9%).
-The median monthly mortgage repayment in Leichhardt was $3,447, below Sydney metro's average of $3,500.
-Median weekly rent in Leichardt stood at $600, matching Sydney metro's figure but significantly higher than the national average of $375.
-Nationally, Leichhardt's mortgage repayments were considerably higher than the Australian average of $1,863.
+Leichhardt's dwelling structures, as per the latest Census, were 39.3% houses and 60.7% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 30.0% houses and 70.0% other dwellings.
+Home ownership in Leichhardt was at 25.1%, with mortgaged dwellings at 35.0% and rented ones at 39.9%.
+The median monthly mortgage repayment was $3,447, lower than Sydney metro's average of $3,500.
+Median weekly rent in Leichhardt was $600, matching Sydney metro's figure but higher than the national average of $375.
+Nationally, Leichhardt's mortgage repayments were significantly higher at $1,863.

 Frequently Asked Questions - Housing